tencentyun/intlcloud-documents/yehe_doc/互联网中间件/消息队列 CKafka/快速入门/运行 Kafka 客户端_intl_en.md

 ### Step 3.
 Test Kafka APIs.

 1. Configure an ACL policy locally.
-   1. In the `./config` directory of the installation file, add the following content at the end of `producer.propertise` and `consumer.properties`.
+   1. In the `./config` directory of the installation file, add the following content at the end of `producer.properties` and `consumer.properties`.
       ```properties
       security.protocol=SASL_PLAINTEXT
       sasl.mechanism=PLAIN